CrossTheRoadElec/Phoenix5-Documentation/source/ch16_ClosedLoop.rst

 - PIDF controller takes in target and sensor velocity measurements in “raw” sensor units per 100ms.
 - PIDF controller calculates the motor output such that, 1023 is interpreted as “full”.
 This means a closed loop error of 341 (sensor units) X kP of 3.0 will produce full motor output (1023).

-.. warning:: Although the velocity kF config of the Talon-SRX/Victor-SPX assumes 1023 is full output, do not confuse this with the arbtirary feed-forward parameter of the Set routine/VI, which accepts a value within [-1,+1]
+.. warning:: Although the velocity kF config of the Talon-SRX/Victor-SPX assumes 1023 is full output, do not confuse this with the arbitrary feed-forward parameter of the Set routine/VI, which accepts a value within [-1,+1]

 .. note:: A target goal of 2020 is to normalize the PID controller to interpret sensor using normalized units, and adjusting the PID output such that  ‘1’ is interpreted as full.
 This will likely be a “back-breaking” change.
 This also means 2019 will likely be the last time you see “1023” used anywhere.